How to add a LiPo battery in our Arduino projects11/10/2019

 As you can see for just a few bucks, not including the price of the battery we can have Arduino running on a LiPo.
 But, I repeat, you have to be very careful with it when connecting all the elements.

 Luckily the connection is quite simple.
 We just have to connect the battery and the step-up module together with the switch to the TP4056 module.
-Then you will only need to connect the output of the step-up module to the Arduino board, as shown in the following diagram:
+Then you will only need to connect the output of the step-up module to the Arduino board.
+This requires the step-up module to be connected to the ground and 5V pins.
+Note that normally it is not recommended to use this port but as in this case as the voltage is regulated by the step-up module we can use this port without danger.
+All the connections look much clearer in the diagram below:

 In addition, if we upload to the board the code that makes blink the integrated LED, after connecting all the elements we can test directly if everything is in order.
 In my case, after soldering all the elements I have something like this: